Securing your computer

 Many new computers come with anti-viral software, but double check that it is not a trial version you have to pay for later.
-If you would like a free AV product for home use, we recommend you use Microsoft Security Essentials.
-All Windows based campus systems should have Microsoft Forefront on them.
+All Windows based campus systems should have Microsoft Defender on them.
 If not, it can be obtained by contacting the Technology Support Center.

 Turn on Automatic Updates: